 ‘Old’ news, cyber attacks and shifting cultural plates – seven trends to watch

-After a year in which public trust was tested like never before (from Trump to banking horror stories and Australian cricket disgrace), our experts give their takes on the communication trends they expect to see coming into focus as the year unfolds.
+Against a recent backdrop in which public trust has been tested like never before (from Trump to banking horror stories and Australian cricket disgrace), our experts give their takes on the communication trends they expect to see coming into focus in the near future.

 Number crunching for the win

 One of the biggest opportunities – and challenges – for many businesses will be around how they use data and whether it can become a predictive tool for them.
 We now have more sophisticated instruments than ever to understand sentiment from investors, customers, stakeholders and industry sectors and see how they are reacting.
 But in business it’s less about what happened and more about what will happen next.
 The new frontier is about identifying and scoring key indicators that will equip you to predict change before it occurs.

 We’ve already seen the emergence of a tool like Deloitte’s iDeal, capable of using artificial intelligence to do part of the due diligence in transactions, and the rise of platforms such as dataminr.com, which has displayed a good record of predicting stock movements and virality of news stories.
 It’s self-evident that “you don’t know what you don’t know” but data is helping businesses fill knowledge gaps and make plans accordingly.

 Warrick Hazeldine, Managing Director

 Media engagement headed back to the future